One City. One Book. Different Minds.

 In the Loop Library Newsletter

-Peoria Reads! is led by Peoria Public Library with the help of community partners, Methodist College, Bradley University and Neighborhood House.
+Peoria Reads is led by Peoria Public Library with the help of community partners, Methodist College, Bradley University and Neighborhood House.

 • Bring our diverse community together in ways to promote better understanding.